Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Numerical results

 \paragraph{Results.}

-\cref{fig:result_ite} presents the estimation and inference results from applying KECENI, averaged over the 80 replications.
-In \cref{fig:hist_T1_T2_ite}, we show that the distribution of \(\hat\theta_{i^*}(t^{(1)}_{N_{i^*}})\) and \(\hat\theta_{i^*}(t^{(0)}_{N_{i^*}})\) are close to centered on the true values, but there is a slight downward bias in their estimated difference (\cref{fig:hist_Td_ite}); we expect to see this smoothing bias $b_n$ as specified in \cref{eq:asymptotic_variance}, especially as the target treatments are the extreme cases (``all treated'' vs. ``no treated'').
-Consequently, the smoothing bias pulls the estimates towards the overall average outcome in the observed data, and their difference down.
-In \cref{app:simulation_n_node}, we show that the bias decreases as the sample size increases, demonstrating consistency shown in \cref{thm:consistency}.
-The normal Q-Q plots in \cref{fig:qq_norm_T1_ite,fig:qq_norm_T2_ite} support empirically the results on asymptotic normality presented in \cref{thm:asymptotic_normality}.
+\cref{fig:result_ite} presents the estimation and inference results from applying KECENI, averaged over the 80 replications. \cref{fig:hist_T1_T2_ite} shows that the distributions of \(\hat\theta_{i^*}(t^{(1)}_{N_{i^*}})\) and \(\hat\theta_{i^*}(t^{(0)}_{N_{i^*}})\) are close to centered on the true values, but there is a slight downward bias in their estimated difference (\cref{fig:hist_Td_ite}).
+This smoothing bias is expected, as shown in \cref{eq:asymptotic_variance}, especially as the target treatments are extreme cases (``all treated'' vs. ``no treated'').
+The smoothing bias pulls the estimates towards the average outcome in the observed data, and their difference down.
+In \cref{app:simulation_n_node}, we show that the bias decreases as the sample size increases, confirming consistency shown in \cref{thm:consistency}.
+The normal Q-Q plots in \cref{fig:qq_norm_T1_T2_ite,fig:qq_norm_Td_ite} provide empirical evidence of asymptotic normality presented in \cref{thm:asymptotic_normality}. \crefrange{fig:hist_sd1s_ite}{fig:hist_sdds_ite} display the distributions of the estimated standard errors from the empirical sandwich variance estimator for three target estimands: $\theta_{i^*}(t^{(0)})$, $\theta_{i^*}(t^{(1)})$, and $\theta_{i^*}(t^{(1)}) - \theta_{i^*}(t^{(0)})$.
+The standard error estimates for the node-wise counterfactual means $\theta_{i^*}(t^{(0)})$ and $\theta_{i^*}(t^{(1)})$ are well centered around the true standard error, estimated via Monte Carlo over the 80 simulations.
+The resulting 95\%-confidence intervals maintain nominal coverage: the coverages over 80 simulations are $0.913$ for $\theta_{i^*}(t^{(0)})$, $0.963$ for $\theta_{i^*}(t^{(1)})$, and $0.938$ for $\theta_{i^*}(t^{(1)}) - \theta_{i^*}(t^{(1)})$.

 Supplementary results on estimation bias when network interference is ignored are available in \cref{app:simulation_nonet}.